treviasxk/Nethostfire/README.md

  - RSA, AES and Base64 encryption both on the server and on the client.
  - Automatic decryption.
  - Resource to send UDP bytes without losses.
+ - Resource to send UDP bytes in enqueued.
  - Adapted to manipulate objects in Unity 3D.
  - Adapted for Cross-Server creation.
  - Adapted for high performance.